-“On July 30, 2025, this Court denied Plaintiff’s motion for preliminary injunction because it concluded that Plaintiff has not shown irreparable harm,” Perlmutter’s emergency application reads.
+“On July 30, 2025, this Court denied Plaintiff’s motion for preliminary injunction because it concluded that Plaintiff has not shown irreparable harm,” Perlmutter’s six-page emergency application reads.
 "But its Memorandum Opinion does not address Plaintiff’s argument on the merits, which leaves no doubt that the President does not have the authority to directly remove Ms. Perlmutter, nor does he have the authority to unilaterally install Todd Blanche as acting Librarian of Congress, who in turn attempted to remove Ms. Perlmutter.”

 Perlmutter is seeking the emergency injunction under Federal Rule of Civil Procedure 62(d), which, the filing explains, “envisions situations in which a district court that has denied an injunction still grants an injunction pending appeal,” even in situations where the court denying injunctive relief believes its analysis is correct.